yodaxtah/TexturePatch/README.md

 ## Protecting the original image from reversing

 Given that the formula in the concept is only a difference, one could simply calculate $Reversed = Patch - Modified = Original$ without ever needing the original.
-Similarly, when $Original$ is already to be found somewhere publically, one wouldn't be able to publish $Patch$, because it will also open the door to reversing the original.
+Similarly, when $Modified$ is already to be found somewhere publically, one wouldn't be able to publish $Patch$, because it will also open the door to reversing the original.
 This is quite inpractical, especially since a few modified images had already been published.
 To address this limitation, a protected formula is used, seen below.

 $$
 Patch = Modified - Original + Noise(Seed(Original))